Canon 6D vs Pentax K-1 II

 |16.||Sony A99 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||Y|

 It is notable that the K-1 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 6D lacks such a headphone port.

 Studio photographers will appreciate that the Pentax K-1 II (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 6D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D or the Pentax K-1 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.71x vs 0.70x).

 - Less heavy: Is lighter (by 240g or 24 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (1090 versus 670) on a single battery charge.